-With the opening of the interstate travel and the border in the last quarter of Year 2021, one of our most popular hotels, the Imperial Heritage located in the heart of Melaka has seen a quick rebound in occupancy rates to pre-covid numbers.
+With the ending of the covid pandemic, our most popular hotel, the Imperial Heritage located in the heart of Melaka has seen an improvement in occupancy rates compared to Year 2022.

 Our securities division has also been aggressively expanding and capturing market share in the securities and monitoring market.
 With expansion plans in the horizon as well as investments in new securities related technology, we are expecting this department to continue growing and to eventually be a market leader in Malaysia for this industry.